Many jobs – particularly on graduate recruitment schemes – require you to complete an application form.

 Some are online application forms; others require you to download, fill out and then post or email the form to the recruitment team.

 Here are our top tips on how to complete an application form effectively to maximise your chances of being invited for interview:

-- Ask yourself; what evidence can I put down to demonstrate that I am competent in this?
+- Ask yourself, what evidence can I give to demonstrate that I am competent in this?